Incorporating Hidden Layer representation into Adversarial Attacks and Defences: Defense Mechanism

-According to the definition of generalized adversarial examples, the perturbations made by the adversary in pixel space are not strictly limited.
-The goal of the adversary is to manipulate perturbations which can cause significant discrepancy than original that when they transferred from pixel space to feature space.
-If we can prevent the disturbance from propagating backwards, then the model will naturally be adversarial robust.
-The simple idea is to design a filter like function and then deploy it between the pixel space and the feature space.
+According to our assumption that adversarial perturbation can be propageted through the hidden layer, if we can prevent the disturbance from propagating forward, then the model will naturally be adversarial robust.
+The simple idea is to design a filter like a function and then deploy it between hidden layers.
 The purpose of this function is to filter and compress input information.
 Because DNNs usually have multiple convolution kernels, the extracted features are redundant, which provides feasible conditions for this design scheme.

-When the filter compresses the input information, it loses some of the original information, including adversarial perturbation.
-However, because the input information is redundant, this filter does not have much impact on the performance of the model.
-Secondly, the filter should be differentiable or segmented differentiable, which facilitates its combination with DNN.
-Therefore, we propose that function $D$ have some property from the inverse perspective of an adversary. \begin{enumerate} \item $D$ has sufficient smoothness.
-It is uniform continuity or uniform continuity in segments.
-This property ensures that the small perturbations in $T$ are limited in a fixed range after they are transferring. \item The range of $D$ is a denumerable finite set.
+We suppose that there is a function $D$ which satisfies above characters.
+When $D$ compresses the input information, it would lose some of the original information, including adversarial perturbation.
+However, because the input information is redundant, this function $D$ does not have much impact on the performance of the model.
+Therefore, we can construct the defence strategy as below:

+where $i$ means that the defence strategy ($D$) is deployed in the front of $i$-th hidden layers.

+Next, we discuss two property of $D$.
+Firstly, $D$ must be sufficient smoothness.
+The training of neural network depends on the calculation of gradient.
+If the function $D$ is not differentiable, then the whole network is not differentiable, and then network training becomes a difficult task.
+Therefore, in order not to change the original training mechanism of the network, we hope that the function $D$ is uniform continuity or uniform continuity in segments.
+Secondly, the range of $D$ is a denumerable finite set.
+In traditional DNNs, the input and output are real numbers and belong to an uncountable set.
 The critical problem of adversarial defence is how to prevent the small perturbations slowly amplifying in a DNN.
 If the interval of the domain of $D$ contains the interval of the range, the perturbations will be compressed.
 This compression naturally leads to the loss of information.
-However, it is this compression effect that makes the impact of small perturbations on the results even smaller. \end{enumerate}
+However, it is this compression effect that makes the impact of small perturbations on the results even smaller.